withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

 - writing out abbreviations and acronyms in full
 - bullet points and section headings to break up chunks of text

 You can check your writing by pasting it into [Hemingway App](https://hemingwayapp.com/).
-It will show you if a sentence is too long and will encourage you to use active voice, which is generally shorter and easier to read.
+It will show you if (it thinks) a sentence is too long and will encourage you to use active voice, which is generally shorter and easier to read.

 ### Voice